itsSysTime/MCSBtool/README.md

 - Size of Install.WIM file inside of a mounted ISO file before copying files, FAT32 is recommended if the file is below ~3.7 GiB
 - Size of your drive (CD/DVD/USB, USBs are recommended for modern installations, while DVDs are recommended for legacy versions.
 Vista works on USB installs, but below may require a DVD.
 CDs cannot hold a modern or pre-modern installation.
 Floppy support is unknown.)
 - Version of OS to install.
 The process assumes you acknowledge what you need to install the OS.
 Check online for more information!
 - ISO or optical disc image file.
-The process assumes you have this to proceed.
+The process simply assumes you have this to proceed.

 Because of the script's intended view on Microsoft Windows, manual steps may need to be performed for other OSes.